Today & Tomorrow

 Today, we’re operating a national system that comprises national network, state-supported services and our high-speed Acela Express that connects communities, regions and modes of transportation across the country.
 We’ve partnered with 18 states and other entities to provide train service around America, bringing faster and more frequent train service to destinations as varied as Chicago, Seattle, Los Angeles and St. Louis.

 Not Just a Storied Past — A Bright Future!

 We have made great strides in our more than four decades in the railroad business.
 And as Amtrak grows, so does our capacity to meet national needs such as stimulating and supporting local and regional economies; contributing to national emergency response, congestion mitigation and emissions reduction; and reducing our nation’s reliance on foreign oil.

 We are determined to continue to build the equipment, infrastructure and organization needed to sustain our growing ridership and will do so by investing in critical projects that will enhance the passenger experience for years to come.
 We look forward to ensuring Amtrak continues to play an important role in the national transportation network for the next 40 years and beyond by providing travelers with a safe, efficient and reliable experience.
 To commemorate our past, celebrate our present and portray our future, our employees have put together this website that includes stories, anecdotes and memorabilia.
-We hope you’ll come inside and take a look.
+We hope you’ll take a look.
 And we hope to see you on one of our trains sometime in the near future.